rsocket/rsocket-tck/doc/10-04-2020-High-Level-Design.md

 # Summary

-The goal of the RSocket TCK is to allow developers implement RSocket protocol in their favoured programming language and be sure, that it follows RSocket specification.
+The purpose of the RSocket Technology Compatibility Kit (from here on referred to as: the TCK) is to guide and help RSocket library implementers to validate their implementations against the rules defined in [the Protocol Specification](https://github.com/rsocket/rsocket).

 #Motivation